 At the other end of the scale of rarity were chest-high bushes of the common hill borage, with the double-barrelled name of Adelocaryum coelestinum.
 The pale blue flowers of this forget-me-not (family Boraginaceae) grow along long stalks, as in the featured photo.
 The tiny five-petalled white flowers have a beautiful blue center.
 They are widely spotted in Maharashtra and Goa, but probably also grow in neighbouring states, including arid Gujarat.

-I lumped these two together because I couldn’t find any use for them.
+I lumped these two together because I couldn’t find any documented use for them, neither as remedies against disease, nor as food.
 As of now, it seems that they are just beautiful flowers which we can enjoy looking at.